Poor Dionis: Influence

 In 1904, Bukarester Tagblatt published a translation of Poor Dionis into German, penned by W. Majerczik and Henric Sanielevici.
 This was followed ten years later by M. Schroff's version.
 Even after discarding Symbolism for Jewish existentialism, Fondane was an avid reader of Poor Dionis.
 By 1929, he had taken the initiative of translating the story into his adoptive French, without ever managing to finish that work.
-Although Cugetările was rendered into French by both S. Pavès (1945) and Veturia Drăgănescu-Vericeanu (1974), a full French version of Poor Dionis was only published in 1993, as part of the Actes Sud collection, with Michel Wattremez as author.
+Although Cugetările was rendered into French by both S. Pavès (1945) and Veturia Drăgănescu-Vericeanu (1974), full French versions of Poor Dionis were only published in 1979, by Annie Bentoiu, and 1993 (as part of the Actes Sud collection) by Michel Wattremez.
 Several English translations were done by Sylvia Pankhurst, with a definitive version only published in 1979 by the Romanian Review.
-Poor Dionis was the first Eminescu work to appear in Serbian, in a version done by Lepoša Pavlič (1940); a Russian translation was published at Chișinău in 1980.
+Poor Dionis was the first Eminescu work to appear in Serbian, in a version done by Lepoša Pavlič (1940); Zoltán Franyó published his rendition (the first one in Hungarian) in 1955, while a Russian translation appeared at Chișinău in 1980.
 The entire corpus of Eminescu's prose works was rendered into Chinese by Feng Zhichen, of the Beijing Foreign Studies University.
 Its first edition came out in 2003.